Larry Blackmon: Guest appearances

 Blackmon appeared as a backing vocalist on Ry Cooder's 1987 album Get Rhythm and Cyndi Lauper's 1989 album A Night to Remember.
 He also had co-producer credits on Eddie Murphy's 1989 album So Happy.
 The snare drum sound that Blackmon created for "Word Up!" and "Candy" was duplicated on releases by a wide range of artists.

 Personal life

-One of Blackmon's sons is heavily involved in the New York political scene, while another son is currently involved in the hip hop music industry.
+One of Blackmon's sons, Larry Scott Blackmon, is heavily involved in New York politics, becoming a social activist and once running for the New York City Council.